 For the SIG P320 air pistol, its practical use in training would presumably be as a safer alternative to a centerfire handgun.

-However, it is not a truly safe alternative as it still fires projectiles that can take your eyesight or cause other injury when mishandled.
+However, it is not a truly safe alternative as it still fires projectiles that can take your eyesight or cause other injuries when mishandled.
 Since it is not a safe, inert pistol, its use in a classroom environment is limited.
 For the most part, you need to use the same precautions when handling this gun as you would with a 9mm P320.

 For presentation drills (drawing from a holster,) I see no improvement over using this instead of an unloaded P320 firearm.

-Magazine changes are not analogous between the air pistol and centerfire handgun.
+Magazine changes are not analogous between the SIG SAUER air pistol and centerfire handgun.
 The mags are completely different, and you stand a very good chance of breaking the one for the air gun should you try to run a mag swap as hard and fast as you would in training with the actual firearm.

 The trigger on the air pistol feels different than that of the P320 pistol.
 In my opinion, dry fire drills with the real firearm are still a better choice for improving control of the trigger press.

 Lastly, simple target practice is difficult due to the relative lack of accuracy of the air gun.
 Significantly varying velocities of the projectiles hinders precision.
 Additionally, the gun does not have the power nor the projectiles the mass to hold any real accuracy at longer ranges.